LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 The examples in this chapter have all relied on the `records` method and `field` method to display the results of the search that have been performed.
 This section describes the use of these methods in more detail.
-(See the section on :ref:`database-action-results` in the :ref:`database-interaction` chapter for method documentation and more information.)
+(See the section :ref:`database-action-results` in the :ref:`database-interaction` chapter for method documentation and more information.)